Preparation time: 30 minutes

 - 1 pinch of salt

-- Once it is boiling, pour the flour slowly and work the pastry using a wooden handle, “the pulentaghju”, by turning it constantly, for about 30 minutes on a low heat and on taking it out of the heat from time to time.
+- Once it is boiling, pour the flour slowly and work the dough using a wooden handle, “the pulendaghju”, by turning it constantly for about 30 minutes on a low heat and on taking it out of the heat from time to time.

-- The “polenta” is cooked once it forms a ball around the wooden handle and has a tendency to peel off the sides of the pot.
+- The “pulenda” is cooked once it forms a ball around the wooden handle and has a tendency to peel off of the sides of the pot.

-- Remove from the heat, for good, and work it again a few minutes.
-Spread on a towel some chestnut flour and put the polenta dough ball on it.
-Form it in dough roll by folding up the towel to cover it uniformly with flour.
-Traditionally, we use some really thin strings to cut the polenta in slices with a thickness of about 2 cm, and serve.
+- Remove from the heat and work it again a few minutes.
+Spread on a towel some chestnut flour and put the pulenda dough ball on it.
+Form a roll by folding up the towel to cover it uniformly with flour.
+Traditionally we use some really thin strings to cut the pulenda in 2 centimetres-thick slices and then we serve it.